 - Your pain is too severe to manage.

 - You have had a recent trauma or injury to your back.

+People who have had back pain in the past know how bad it can be.
 In order to have a reasonable degree of control over your future health status and your future back health status, there are a few key factors that you must address: –

 - Psychology: negative thinking/emotions (e.g. regret, resentment and remorse) are associated pain that is more disabling and doesn’t resolve.

 - Physical condition: we now understand that body fat is not simply a store for excess calories and muscle is not simply for moving about.
 Both of these have ‘endocrine’ functions, meaning they release hormones into the blood stream which affect the brain and every other organ in the body.
 Most people understand the importance of not being overweight, but most people don’t realise it’s also very important to have enough muscle mass.
 A safe and simple program of cardiovascular training and strength training will deliver enormous benefits – this is proven by research evidence, even in elderly people.

 - Nutrition: it’s really important to educate yourself on nutrition and then apply it.
 This means taking in an appropriate number of calories from a healthy balance of macronutrients (proteins, carbohydrates and fats) from healthy, nutrient-dense, non-refined sources that offer sufficient micronutrients (vitamins and minerals).

 - Environment: sitting still for long periods in an office chair or car seat is known to cause cumulative stresses that can result in back pain.
 If you’re serious about health, it’s important to assess your daily home and work environments to make sure you’re not setting yourself up for future problems.